Cigna Global Medical—Frequently Asked Questions

 Yes, you are.
-Inpatient treatment is included as standard within their core Global Medical Insurance.
+Inpatient treatment is included as standard within their core Global Medical Health Insurance.
 It covers you for treatment received as an inpatient when staying overnight in a hospital, or when receiving treatment at the hospital as a day patient.

 Am I covered for outpatient treatment?

 International Medical Insurance covers you for selected outpatient costs such as treatment room fees, surgeon and anesthetic costs, advanced imaging, cancer, and psychiatric care.
 If you want more comprehensive outpatient cover, add the optional International Outpatient to your plan.

 No—birth control is not a covered benefit.
 However, if after you have applied for the plan, your doctor prescribes a form of birth control for medical reasons, an exception may be made.

 Does my membership card provide a guarantee of cover?

 No, it doesn’t.
 Your membership card is purely a means of identifying you and has no payment capabilities.
 When you need treatment, call their Treatment Approval Team on +44 (0) 1475 788182 or toll-free from the U.S. on 1 800 835 7677.
 They’ll arrange to pay for your hospital, clinic or doctor directly wherever possible.